How to stay warm this winter

 As much as I enjoy a crisp winter’s morning, I’m not a fan of feeling cold, which is something I remember being a lot during my last year at university.

-To make sure you don’t suffer the same fate as me, I embarked on a mission to discover the secrets of staying warm in your flat this winter.
+To make sure you don’t suffer in the same ways I did, below are my secrets to staying warm in your flat this winter.

 It’s a tricky topic to delve into.
 If you’re living in halls, you probably don’t have much control over the heating, and if you’re living in private accommodation you probably don’t want to spend the money on it.